FaberNa/truelayer/README.md

 This initial analysis allowed me to better understand the data relationships, constraints, and integration points between the Pokémon domain and external text-translation services, laying the groundwork for a clean and extensible solution design.

-For model better i prefer use Lombok for not generate useless code I started by defining the skeleton of the problem:
+I started by defining the skeleton of the problem:

 - domain class